anshul119/ankorstore-support/README.md

 # Ankorstore Support chat

 This project consists of a Flask server and a React frontend app, both of which are containerized using Docker.
+Before running the project, make sure you have `.env` file configured.
+Please make a copy of `.env.example` locally (with the name `.env`) and configure your `OPENAI_API_KEY`.

-To run it locally you can run the following command:
+To run the stack locally you can run the following command:

 ```
 docker-compose build